Christopher-Loynes/DisasterDetectionTool/README.md

   - *DBSCAN* algorithm is evaluated using tweets classified by both text classifiers

-After *testing* and *evaluation*, the MSc thesis proposed the use of a linear SVC with a 'cost' parameter of 0.5 and a DBSCAN algorithm with an 'eps' value of 20 (20km) and 'min_samples' value of 80 (80 tweets).
-This means a disaster is detected if 80 tweets, classified by the linear SVC as belonging to the same disaster-type (e.g. typhoon), are clustered inside a radius of 20km, using coordinates appended to tweets.
+After *testing* and *evaluation*, the MSc thesis proposed the use of a *linear SVC* with a `cost` parameter of 0.5 and a *DBSCAN* algorithm with an `eps` value of 20 (20km) and `min_samples` value of 80 (80 tweets).
+This means a disaster is detected if 80 tweets, classified by the *linear SVC* as belonging to the same disaster-type (e.g. typhoon), are clustered inside a radius of 20km, using coordinates appended to tweets.

 # Resources